oroinc/documentation/user/back-office/inventory/manage-levels.rst

 Manage Levels in the Inventory Registry
 ---------------------------------------

-To manage quantities for all products in multiple warehouses:
+To manage quantities for all products in multiple warehouses (multi-warehouse feature is only available in the Enterprise edition):

-1. Navigate to the **Inventory > Manage Inventory** in the main menu.
+1. Navigate to **Inventory > Manage Inventory** in the main menu.
 2. Filter the product inventory to limit the records to the subset you would like to update.
 3. Edit inventory status and quantity in the respective columns directly by clicking on the current value.